axelbrunetta/sketchem/README.md

 ## Local Development

-keep in mind that mulptiplayer game mode is not available when running the app locally, it only works on the deployed version
+Keep in mind that mulptiplayer game mode is not available when running the app locally, it only works on the deployed version

 1. Create a `.env` file in the root of your project with: